Increasingly global convergence of Hermite serie: Introduction and main result

-Recall that $\varphi_X$ denotes the fundamental function, \ie $\varphi_X(t)$ is the norm of $\chi_E$ for any set of measure $t$ and $X_b(\R)$ is a closure of simple functions in $X(\R)$.
-The assumption can be equivalently formulated as that closure in $X$ of smooth and compactly supported functions is contained in $Y$, see Lemma~\ref{L:Dclosure}.
+Recall that $\varphi_X$ denotes the fundamental function, \ie $\varphi_X(t)$ is the norm of $\chi_E$ for any set of measure $t$ and $X_b(\R)$ is the closure of the simple functions in $X(\R)$.
+The assumption can be equivalently formulated as the closure in $X$ of smooth and compactly supported functions contained in $Y$; see Lemma~\ref{L:Dclosure}.

 The convergence of the truncated partial sum~\eqref{E:truncated-Sn} therefore reduces to the study of the boundedness of Stieltjes transform $S$.
-In the scope of \ri spaces, an exhaustive treatment of optimal spaces for $S$ is available in~\citep[Chapter~5]{Edm:20}.
+In the context of \ri spaces, an exhaustive treatment of optimal spaces for $S$ is available in~\citep[Chapter~5]{Edm:20}.
 Examples of optimal pairs of Lorentz-Zygmund spaces are contained in \citep[Theorem~5.3]{Edm:20}.

 \paragraph{Orlicz modular convergence}